MARJORIE ELEANOR SPURLOCK

-MARJORIE ELEANOR SPURLOCK, 85, of Proctorville, Ohio, died April 28 in Southern Ohio Medical Center, Portsmouth, Ohio.
-She was a retired Registered Nurse.
-Graveside funeral service will be conducted 2 p.m.
-May 1, Greenbottom Memorial Park.
+MARJORIE ELEANOR SPURLOCK, 85, of Proctorville, Ohio, died Tuesday, April 28, 2020, in Southern Ohio Medical Center, Portsmouth, Ohio.
+As she requested, a graveside funeral service will be conducted at 2 p.m.
+Friday, May 1, 2020, at Greenbottom Memorial Park, and will be officiated by her son, Rev. Jonathan Spurlock.
+Burial will follow.
+Marjorie was born August 8, 1934, in Greenbottom, W.Va., a daughter of the late Willard E. and Lillian M. Crawford Brumfield.
+She was a member of the Fairland Southern Baptist Church and formerly of Greenbottom Missionary Baptist Church.
+She was preceded in death by two brothers, Jack and Willard R. “Doc” Brumfield.
+Survivors include two daughters, Jeana Spurlock Fowler of Proctorville and Jill Spurlock (Gene) Walters of New Boston, Ohio; one son, Jonathan (Sue) Spurlock of Holts Summit, Mo.; two sisters, Barbara Knight and Beverly Sue Brumfield, both of Lesage, W.Va.; 11 grandchildren; nine great-grandchildren; and the lives of family, friends and acquaintances she touched.
+She loved watching Christian broadcasting that spread God’s word, and she had a special love for the Jewish people.
+She was the founder of the singing group, The Representatives, which touched lives through their music.
 In lieu of flowers, donations may be made to Daystar Christian Broadcasting, P.O.
-Box 610546, Dallas, TX 75261 or the charity of one’s choice.
+Box 610546, Dallas, TX 75261, or to the charity of one’s choice.
 Please honor social distancing at the cemetery.
 Visitation will be after 1:30 p.m.
 Friday at the cemetery.
-Chapman’s Mortuary, Huntington, is assisting the family. www.chapmans-mortuary.com.
+Chapman’s Mortuary, Huntington, is assisting the family.
+Online condolences may be sent to the family at www.chapmans-mortuary.com.

 Welcome to the discussion.